mauropasse/design/articles/intraprocess_communication.md

 When a `Client` makes a request to a `Service`, it pushes the request into the buffer of the `Service` related to that topic and raises a notification, waking up the executor.
 The executor can then pop the request from the service's buffer and trigger the callback of the `Service`, which will in turn process the request and send the response to the `Client`'s buffer raiseing a notification, waking up the executor.
 The executor can then pop the message from the client's buffer and trigger its callback.

+The choice of having independent buffers for each `Client` and `Service` leads to the following advantages:

+ - It is easy to support different QoS for each `Client`/`Service`, while, at the same time, simplifying the implementation.
+ - Multiple `Client`s and `Service`s can extract messages from their own buffer in parallel without blocking each other, thus providing an higher throughput.

+These are the data-types stored in the buffer:
+The `Service` buffer stores `ClientIDtoRequest`s which is a map mapping the client's ID of the client making the request with the request data.
+The `Client` buffer stores `ServiceResponse`s which is just the `Service` response data.

+The buffers have a size equal to the depth of the history and they act as ring buffers (overwriting the oldest data when trying to push while its full).
+That is, if the service queue is full of requests, a new client request will erase the oldest one and be pushed at the back of the queue.

+New classes derived from `rclcpp::Waitable` are defined, named `ClientIntraProcessBase` and `ServiceIntraProcessBase`.
+Objects of this type are created by each `Client` and `Service` respectively if intra-process communication is set to be enabled, and it is used to notify the `Client`s and `Service`s that new requests/responses has been pushed into their ring buffer and that it needs to be processed.

+The `IntraProcessManager` class stores information about each `Client` and each `Service`, together with pointers to these structures.
+This allows the system to know which entities can communicate with each other and to have access to methods for pushing data into the buffers.

+The decision whether to send inter-process or intra-process `Client`s requests is made every time the `Client::async_send_request()` method is called.
+If it finds a matching service available in the same process, it will send an intra-process request.
+If the `Service` got an intra-process request, it will send the response also via intra-process communication.